ghoelzer-aws/jenkins-IaaSCI/README.md

 # jenkins-IaaSCI
 Experimenting with Jenkins and Continuous Integration for Infrastructure (readme updates in progress)

 The example Docker Files are used as part of two base Jenkins Build Pipleines, based on RHEL6 and RHEL7 core OS/Infrastructure.
 We have grouped the supporting Docker files in the rhel6 and rhel7 branches.
 In our example, our use case is a complete OS/Platform/Application stack.
 We have created the supporting Docker file/image geneology such that we can automate the testing of any change at any point in the stack via Jenkins, Docker File/Images Builds, and Linux containers for multiple versions of the stack.
-The logical geneology of the Docker Images and Build pipeline are as follows
+The logical geneology of the Docker Images and Build pipeline are as follows:

 RHEL Base -\> Java JDK -\> JBoss EAP -\> Web App -\> Final Docker Image/Container for Execution

+Additionally, we have created a similar logical geneology for Docker Images/Containers that can be used as Jenkins Build Slaves:

+RHEL Base -\> Java JDK -\> Maven + Utilities -\> Final Docker Image/Container for Jenkins Build Slave

 Here's our example flow for RHEL6/JDK1.6 Docker Files/Docker Image Builds: